XuboGU/OpenNeoMC/assembly_max_keff/README.md

 $$

 **Possible combinations**

-The possible combinations of filling the assembly can be calculated by eqution (2).
+The possible combinations of filling the assembly can be calculated by equation (2)

 $$
 \begin{equation}
 \sum_{i=0}^{61} C_{121}^{i} \approx 1.521 \times 10^{36}
 \tag 2
 \end{equation}
 $$

 This is a quite large number, thus, it's hard to find the optimal configuration.

 ### Method